ganterd/raytracer/readme.md

 # Simple BVH Raytracer

 Pretty simple raytracer using C++ on CPU (no GPU acceleration).
-Made so I could better understand BVH construction and traversal.
+Made so I could better understand BVH construction and traversal using SSE/AVX SIMD instructions.
 Not massively optimised at all.
 Possible optimisations outlined below.

 ## Building
 Should just be a simple cmake generate and build process.
 Libraries used: